mchorse/blockbuster/MANUAL.md

 adventure maps (cinematics FTW).
 It's just like *director block*, but functions more as `play` command.

-To register replay with *director map block* you need to open up *director map block*'s GUI (right click the block).
-Then input your new actor's recording id (file name from which actor would be played), and press "Add" button, after that a new entry will appear in the scroll box below "Add" button.
+To register replay with *director map block* you need to open up the *director map block*'s GUI (right click the block).
+Then input your new actor's recording id (file name from which actor would be played), and press the "Add" button, after that a new entry will appear in the scroll box below the "Add" button.

-You can edit following actor's properties: name tag, recording id, skin and invincibility.
+You can edit the following actor's properties: name tag, recording id, skin and invincibility.

 When you'll register your actors, you can playback this block with playback